ncasuk/amf-check-writer/README.md

 * Variable/dimension names and attributes common to all data products (`AMF_product_common_{variable,dimension}_{air,land,sea}.json`)

-The format of each CV is specific to each type.
+The format of the CVs is specific to each type.

 Each CV is also saved with [pyessv](https://github.com/ES-DOC/pyessv) and written to pyessv's archive directory.
 The directory can be overridden with the